FPTQuant: Function-Preserving Transforms for LLM Quantization: Additional ablation studies

 \subsubsection{Student-teacher training.}

 We compare the value of end-to-end training in a student teacher fashion (E2E[ST]), versus the original next-token prediction loss (E2E[label]) used in e.g. SpinQuant \citep{liu_spinquant_2024}.
-We take Llama 3.2 3B instruct and use the same set-up as before---1024 training steps on Wikitext of sequence length 2048 and batch size 16.
+We take Llama-3.2 3B instruct and use the same set-up as before---training on Wikitext with sequence length 2048, 1024 training steps, and batch size 16.

 We observe (Table \ref{tab:ablation_e2e}) that next-token prediction leads to consistently better Wikitext perplexity.
 This makes sense: the loss for next token prediction is highly similar to the loss of Wikitext perplexity, and since we train and evaluate on (different splits of) Wikitext, the next-token prediction loss fine-tunes the FPT weights and quantization grid to directly minimize this loss.
-However, we also observe that for FPTs with more capacity (SpinQuant, FlatQuant, \NAME), the next-token prediction leads to significantly worse 0-shot performance, which indicates that the next-token prediction loss generalizes poorly to tasks that are different than the training set.
+However, we also observe that for FPTs with learnable transforms and hence more capacity (SpinQuant, \NAME), \textbf{the next-token prediction leads to significantly worse 0-shot performance}, which indicates that the next-token prediction loss generalizes poorly to tasks that are different than the training set.
 In other words, the next-token prediction loss allows the model to overfit to the target task.
 Student-teacher training does not allow the same level of overfitting, since the output is fitted to match the whole unquantized output vector.
 This also has the added value that a whole vector of probabilities (student-teacher training) provides more signal than a one-hot label (next-token prediction).

 It may seem counterintuitive that FPTs can lead to such overfitting, since they are designed to preserve the model function (\ref{des:identity}).
 However, note that most FPTs have a large number of trainable parameters (Table \ref{tab:comparing_transforms}), which together with a learnable quantization grid, including activation clipping, entails a large capacity to change the function \emph{post-quantization}.
 For example, next-token prediction could relatively easily decrease the loss by increasing the probability of words that are typical Wikitext lingo (which could be achieved through simple clipping of non-typical tokens).
 Student-teacher loss would not benefit from this, since even for untypical tokens, it needs to match the output probability.